Menu

 Difference Between EMR and Practice Management Systems?

-In any medical practice, there are two key components, clinical and administrative.
-EMRs deal with the clinical side of things like recording and providing all information about a patient’s health.
-While practice management software deals with the administrative side of clinics, enabling the staff personnel to work more efficiently.
+In any medical practice, there are two key components: clinical and administrative.
+EMRs deal with the clinical side of things, like recording and providing all information about a patient’s health.
+Practice management software deals with the administrative side of clinics, enabling the staff to work more efficiently.

 EMRs are all about the patient’s health; some of their prominent features are: